kahst/BirdNET-Lite/README.md

 *Hint: A lot of weird problems can be solved by simply restarting the core services.
 Do this from the web interface "Tools" > "Services" > "Restart Core Services"
 Having trouble or have an idea? *Submit an issue for trouble* and a *discussion for ideas*.
 Please do *not* submit an issue as a discussion -- the issue tracker solicits information that is needed for anyone to help -- discussions are *not for issues*.

+PLEASE search the repo for your issue before creating a new one.
+This repo has nothing to do with the validity of the detection results, so please do not start any discussions nor issues around "False positives."

 ## Sharing
 Please join a Discussion!! and please join [BirdWeather!!](https://app.birdweather.com) I hope that if you find BirdNET-Pi has been worth your time, you will share your setup, results, customizations, etc. [HERE](https://github.com/mcguirepr89/BirdNET-Pi/discussions/69) and will consider [making your installation public](https://github.com/mcguirepr89/BirdNET-Pi/wiki/Sharing-Your-BirdNET-Pi).